mikaelor/CovidProject/README.md

 Group 4: andrehus, gwendob, ninasjus, mikaelor

 The application is an implementation for Case 1 - Working list.

+# DISCLAIMER
+This project can not render properly and will recieve ERROR(react #31) due to voided DHIS2 database API service.

 ## Functionality
 - Fundamental requirements:
     - Show an overview of index cases and contacts to be contacted on a particular day (default = today), both cases and contacts together in the same list and separately.